Terminology in Osteology

 MalleolusOne of two specific protuberances of bones in the ankle.

-BorderThe edge of bone usually applied to flat bone
+BorderThe edge of a bone, usually referring to a flat bone.

-FoveaAn articular surface in the form of a very small pit/depression
+FoveaAn articular surface in the form of a very small pit or depression.

 GrooveAn elongated concavity between parallel ridges.